boxcutter/centos/README.md

 configuration management tool, to override the default of `latest`.
 The value of `CM_VERSION` should have the form `x.y` or `x.y.z`, such as `CM_VERSION := 11.12.4`

+The variable `HEADLESS` can be set to run Packer in headless mode.
+Set `HEADLESS := true`, the default is false.

 The variable `UPDATE` can be used to perform OS patch management.
 The default is to not apply OS updates by default.
 When `UPDATE := true`,